Dee-McG/ChatToTheMat/README.md

 * [CSS](https://en.wikipedia.org/wiki/CSS)
 	* This project uses custom written CSS to style the Website.
 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
+    * JS was used to load the toasts and to create the Stripe payments.
 * [Python](https://www.python.org/)
     * This project was created using Python framework [Django](https://www.djangoproject.com/) following Model-View-Template design and
     Object Relational Mapping.